Best Fat-Burning Workouts and Exercises to Get Tone - Dr. Axe

 By

-Fat burning workouts - Dr. Axe
+Fat-burning workouts - Dr. Axe

 Mastering the Fat-Burning Process

 By continually fatiguing your muscles, you boost your metabolism.
-This revving up continues throughout the day because it can take up to 72 hours for your metabolism to reset and you burn calories all that time!
+This revving up continues throughout the day because it can take up to 72 hours for your metabolism to reset — and you burn calories all that time!
 Now that is some fat burning, for sure.

-In fact, a study showed that the more fit you become, the higher the intensity level is required in order to burn fat.
-That is why you may have heard that you have to change things up a bit because you may hit an exercise plateau.
-This happens with many of the athletes that I have trained because their body gets very used to the activities and simply are no longer challenged; therefore, we know when it is time to make changes.
+In fact, studies show that the more fit you become, the higher the intensity level is required in order to burn fat.
+That is why you may have heard that you have to change things up a bit because you may hit an exercise and weight loss plateau.

 Fat burning workouts 101 - Dr. Axe